 Eastern Branch John Henry Comstock Award

-Eastern Branch John Henry Comstock Award - The John Henry Comstock Graduate Student award is sponsored by the ESA and is given to an outstanding graduate (usually Ph.
-D. level) student from each branch of the ESA.
-The award consists of an all-expense-paid trip to the ESA national meeting (ESA registers and accommodates the awardee, reimburses the travel and limited per diem expenses), $250 in cash, and a certificate.
-In addition, the award winner will be recognized and asked to give a 25-minute research presentation at the Annual Meeting of the Eastern Branch, ESA.
+The John Henry Comstock Graduate Student award is sponsored by ESA and is given to an outstanding graduate (usually Ph.
+D. level) student from each Branch of the ESA.
+The award consists of an all-expense-paid trip to the ESA Annual Meeting, a $100 cash prize, and a certificate.
+Expenses paid include reimbursed airfare, free hotel arrangements, free meeting registration, and a per diem allowance.
+In addition, the award winner will be recognized and asked to give a 25-minute research presentation at the Eastern Branch Annual Meeting.

-- An active member returning for graduate study is eligible if membership status has changed from full member to student member within two years of resuming study.
+The nominee must be a student member of ESA.
+The student must be pursuing or has recently completed a graduate degree in entomology (must have graduated within one year prior to the award deadline).
+An active ESA member returning for graduate study is eligible if membership status has changed from full member to student member within two years of resuming study.

-- Any member of the EB-ESA may nominate a graduate student in entomology for an award.
-Self nominations are discouraged.
+- Any member of the Eastern Branch may nominate a graduate student in entomology for an award.
+Self-nominations are discouraged.
 Any self-nomination needs approval from a departmental student awards committee or department head.

 - There will be a limit of two qualified nominees from each university.
 If there are more than two interested applicants from the same university, the two selected applicants will be chosen by the student’s residing departmental student awards committee or department head.